marviano/marviano/README.md

 🔒 **Please note that most of repositories are private to protect the uniqueness of my applications.
 However, I'm more than willing to showcase them by virtual meeting.**
 ⭐ and 👁️ to my repo if u're satisfied

 [📫 Discord: axonide]

-:pushpin: Node Running, Next.js, Web Scraping, Python, Flutter, Node.js, and Laravel.
+:pushpin: Node Running, Next.js, Web Scraping, Python, Node.js

-:pushpin: DYOR is the core skill on learning everything.
+:pushpin: DYOR is the core skill on learning everything

 🪿🪿🪿